Get stories and expert advice on all things related to college and parenting.

 I've been pleasantly surprised that cost is really not going to be an issue.
 Grace is working hard at three jobs this summer to pay for rent, living costs and travel and has already paid for her own airline ticket.
 I will supplement what she earns a little (mostly so I don't have to worry!) but only by the same amount as I would have used for home or college living expenses.
 She plans to work while overseas and is already collecting references and asking her Norwegian friends to make job enquiries.

 Both of us expect her to support herself while she is abroad and she even hopes to have money left over to put towards college expenses.
 My bigger financial concern has been the fear of losing scholarships or paying higher tuition.
-The University has assured us that all merit aid will roll over and financial aid is likely to be very similar as FAFSA is changing to a new system based on previous years taxes.
+The University has assured us that all merit aid will roll over and financial aid is likely to be very similar.
 Grace has said that she will pay the cost for any difference in the cost of tuition caused by deferring which only underlines her determination.

 I myself took a gap year living and working abroad in France and England.
 It was a positive and memorable experience as, like Grace, I was ready for a break and eager for some new horizons and independence.
 So I was open to the gap year idea but wanted to make sure she had her own good reasons and a definite and productive plan.
-We’ve discussed all the concerns openly and I am convinced that taking a gap year will only make her more enthusiastic, mature and committed when she does enter college in 2017.
+We’ve discussed all the concerns openly and I'm convinced that taking a gap year will only make her more enthusiastic, mature and committed when she does enter college.

-The biggest concern for me (and I would guess most parents) is that their child may never come back from their gap year — or delay entering college indefinitely.
+The biggest concern for me (and I would guess for most parents) is that their child may never come back from their gap year — or delay entering college indefinitely.
 It's tempting to just keep funneling them towards one goal and then the next out of control, fear or our own expectations.
-Committing to a college that she felt good about and then deferring the place helped reduce those fears for me.
+Committing to a college that she felt good about and then deferring her spot helped reduce those fears for me.

 I haven’t had any regrets about my decision to take a gap year.
 While I’m greatly looking forward to living in Norway and traveling throughout Europe, the thing I'm most excited for is a little time off!
 Sometimes we all need to step back from the daily grind of work or school to truly figure out who and what is most important to us, and my gap year will let me do this.